Canning Sliced Green Tomatoes for Frying

 Canning Sliced Green Tomatoes

-- pickled green tomatoes
+- green tomato pickles

 - green tomato chutney